Why are novel psychoactive substances challenging toxicologists?

 Often, little is known about the adverse health effects and social harms of NPS, which pose a considerable challenge for prevention and treatment.

-According to the literature, NPS seem to possess higher receptor-binding affinities in contrast to classical recreational drugs thus most probably resulting in higher potency and, very often, increased levels of undesired side effects.
+According to the literature, NPS often possess higher receptor-binding affinities in contrast to classical recreational drugs thus most probably resulting in higher potency and, very often, increased levels of undesired side effects.

 A lack of knowledge

-Toxicological knowledge regarding novel psychoactive substances is still limited: few data about their toxicity are available with consequent unexpected and unknown health risks.
+Toxicological knowledge regarding novel psychoactive substances is still poor: little data about their toxicity is available with consequent unexpected and unknown health risks.

-Effects of synthetic cathinones are similar to those of other stimulants and may include increased energy, mood enhancement, exhilaration and psychoactive effects.
-Adverse effects include panic attacks, tremors, depression and psychosis.
-Synthetic cathinones are also associated with neurological, cardiovascular and psychopathological symptoms such as tachycardia, hallucinations, delusions, violence, aggressive tendencies and death.
+Effects of synthetic cathinones are like those of other stimulants and may include increased energy, mood enhancement, exhilaration and psychoactive effects.
+Adverse effects include panic attacks, tremors, depression, and psychosis.
+Synthetic cathinones are also associated with neurological, cardiovascular and psychopathological symptoms such as tachycardia, hallucinations, delusions, violence, aggressive tendencies, and death.

 Purity and composition of products containing NPS are often not known, which places users at high risk.
-To date, some fatalities related to NPS use have been reported worldwide, and up to December 2019, more than 900 substances have been reported.
+To date, some fatalities related to NPS use have been reported worldwide, and up to recently, more than 1000 substances have been reported.

-The identification of NPS in biological fluids/tissues is of great concern for forensic and clinical toxicologists, in order to evaluate their spread among the population and to diagnose intoxication and impairment due to the use of these substances.
-Fast and accurate detection of NPS is essential for their effective clinical and social management.
+The identification of NPS in biological fluids/tissues is of great concern for forensic and clinical toxicologists, to evaluate their spread among the population and to diagnose intoxication and impairment due to the use of these substances.
+Timely and accurate detection of NPS is foundational for their effective clinical and social management.

 A greater need of training

 The identification of novel psychoactive substances in biological fluids contributes to the effectiveness of the therapeutic management of intoxicated patients.
-Nonetheless, several difficulties are related to the identification of these compounds in biological samples, such as a large number of potential structures, the constant introduction of novel compounds, and the initial lack of reference standards.
-Identification techniques by mass spectrometry are a decisive aid to overcome these difficulties.
+Nonetheless, several difficulties are related to the identification of these compounds in biological samples, such as many potential structures, the constant introduction of novel compounds, and the initial lack of reference standards.

-In addition to NPS, other topics of major concerns such as endocrine disruptors, the impact of pollutants on the environment, food safety and occupational health, are also covered in the Master of Advanced Studies in Toxicology.
+In addition to NPS, other topics of major concern such as endocrine disruptors, the impact of pollutants on the environment, food safety and occupational health, are also covered in this training programme.

 References

-• UNODC (United Nations Office on Drugs and Crime): Early Warning Advisory (EWA) on New Psychoactive Substances (NPS), https://www.unodc.org/LSS/Home/NPS
+- UNODC (United Nations Office on Drugs and Crime): Early Warning Advisory (EWA) on New Psychoactive Substances (NPS)